Anti-German sentiment: Anglicization in the West

 Many businesses changed their names.
 In Chicago, German Hospital became Grant Hospital; likewise, the German Dispensary and the German Hospital in New York City were renamed Lenox Hill Hospital and Wyckoff Heights Hospital, respectively.
 In New York, the giant Germania Life Insurance Company became Guardian.
 Some words of German origin were changed, at least temporarily.
 Sauerkraut came to be called "liberty cabbage", German measles became "liberty measles", hamburgers became "liberty sandwiches" and dachshunds became "liberty pups".
 In Great Britain, the German Shepherd breed of dog was renamed to the euphemistic "Alsatian"; the English Kennel Club only re-authorised the use of 'German Shepherd' as an official name in 1977.
 The German biscuit was renamed the Empire biscuit.

 Many schools stopped teaching German-language classes.
 The City College of New York continued to teach German courses, but reduced the number of credits that students could receive for them.
 Books published in German were removed from libraries or even burned.
 In Cincinnati, the public library was asked to withdraw all German books from its shelves.
 In Iowa, in the 1918 Babel Proclamation, Governor William L. Harding prohibited the use of all foreign languages in schools and public places.
 Nebraska banned instruction in any language except English, but the U.S. Supreme Court ruled that the ban was illegal in 1923 (Meyer v.
 Nebraska).
 In parallel with these changes, many German Americans elected to anglicize their names (e.g. Schmidt to Smith, Müller to Miller).
-Many state governments also sought to coercively limit the use of the German language in the United States in public places and most especially inside churches.